tbm00/Command64/README.md

 Created by tbm00 for play.mc64.wtf.

 ## Features
-- **CustomCommandEntries** run command(s) as the console when a player/console uses a custom command, with optional delays and inventory checks.
+- **Reward System** give players rewards that can be triggered when they want to, with inventory checks!
-- **JoinCommandEntries** run command(s) as the console when a player joins.
+- **Custom Commands** run command(s) as the console when a player/console uses a custom command, with optional delays and inventory checks.
-- **ItemCommandEntries** run command(s) as the console when a player uses a custom item.
+- **Join Commands** run command(s) as the console when a player joins.
-- **RewardSystem** give players rewards that can be triggered when they're ready and have inventory space.
+- **Command Items** run command(s) as the console when a player uses a custom item.

 ## Dependencies
 - **Java 17+**: REQUIRED